JesseWilliamson/jessewilliamson.github.com/_posts/2012-11-23-tdna-frameworks-vs-foundation.md

 ---
 layout: post
-title: Things New Devs Ask: What Should We Learn?
+post-title: Things New Devs Ask: What Should We Learn?
 Frameworks vs Foundations
 synopsis: whether frameworks or fundamentals are more important for new devs to learn.
 ---
 # Things New Devs Ask: What Should We Learn: Frameworks vs Foundations